 Research shows that the foods we keep in plain sight significantly impact our eating habits.
 A study from Cornell University’s Food and Brand Lab found that people who kept fruit on their kitchen counters weighed less than those who had cookies, cereals, or sugary snacks within reach.

 Think about the last time you bought fresh fruit or vegetables with good intentions, only to let them waste away in the back of the fridge.
-It’s not that you didn’t want to eat them—it’s that they weren’t visible or convenient when hunger struck.
+It probably wasn’t a case of not wanting to eat them; after all, you initially made a conscious decision to buy them in the first place!
+The problem was that they weren’t visible or convenient when hunger struck.

 This is why visibility and accessibility are the keys to eating more fruits and vegetables.
-By placing them where you naturally look for food, you increase the likelihood of choosing them over processed snacks.
-Additionally, snacking on healthy fruit and vegetables throughout the day will prevent your hunger getting so great that you overindulge on the wrong things later.
+By placing them where you naturally look for food, you increase the likelihood that you’ll choose them over processed snacks.
+Additionally, snacking on healthy fruit and vegetables throughout the day will help prevent your hunger from becoming so intense that you are tempted to overindulge in junk food later.

 Practical Strategies to Eat More Fruits & Vegetables